Glassy sprat: The auditory and visual system

-Inferred from Actinopterygii, the glassy sprat's auditory system is otoliths (Ladich & Popper, 2004).
-From the ancestral state deduced from Osteichthyes, the glassy sprat's eye lens can be described as spherical with increasing optical density towards the centre (Land & Fernald, 1992).
+Inferred from Actinopterygii, the glassy sprat's auditory system is otoliths.
+From the ancestral state deduced from Osteichthyes, the glassy sprat's eye lens can be described as spherical with increasing optical density towards the centre.
 The mineralized tissue of its otolith contains aragonite.

 Habits

 Glassy sprat are diurnal, often gathering in large numbers and appearing in groups.
 Their primary food is unprotected small underwater insects and plankton.
-They mainly live in shallow salty and brackish waters with seagrass growing up to 50 meters, including the Great Barrier Reef World Heritage Area and Marine Park, Moreton Bay Marine Park, the Great Sandy Marine Park, and the Jervis Bay Marine Park.
-Of the 52 fish species that can be caught in the seagrass area of sea area East Australia, Glassy sprat has the highest fish density.
+They mainly live in shallow salty and brackish waters with seagrass growing up to 50 m, including the Great Barrier Reef World Heritage Area and Marine Park, Moreton Bay Marine Park, the Great Sandy Marine Park, and the Jervis Bay Marine Park.
+Of the 52 fish species that can be caught in the seagrass area of sea area East Australia, glassy sprat has the highest fish density.